Posey (18CH281)

 were apparently excavated.
 A brief report by Posey (n.d.) describes—without

-quantifying—some of the artifacts he found, including Indian and European
+quantifying—some of the artifacts he found, including Native and European

-pottery, terra cotta and white clay pipes (including one with a 1618 date
+pottery, red and white clay pipes (including one he claims bore a 1618 date

 mark), copper and stone triangular points, iron nails, lead shot, shell